 Highrise is not just awesome at managing your clients but also keeping your staff organized.
 You can assign “to-do” tasks and leave notes on certain clients to keep your team on track.

 Now I know one might be thinking “A web browser helps you be better at life? how?!”

 Well, Chrome has this awesome developer feature in their web browser that provides users the ability to inspect the code of a website in order to determine how that specific website is put together.

 When a developer is able to break down the code that makes a website the way it is, it’s THAT much easier to make development updates to the website in order to get the website to look and function the way a client wants.

-Google’s Developer Tools’ “Inspect Element” allows a developer the ability to add, edit or remove code and see the results of that change in real time rather than going through a CSS stylesheet or HTML/PHP page template.
+Google’s Developer Tools’ “Inspect Element” allows a developer the ability to add, edit or remove code and see the results of that change in real-time rather than going through a CSS stylesheet or HTML/PHP page template.

-With Google’s Developer Tools, new developers can have a hands-on training with existing websites without any implications on that site itself.
+With Google’s Developer Tools, new developers can have hands-on training with existing websites without any implications on that site itself.